jeevatkm/digitalocean-api-java/README.md

 ------------
 1. Fork it
 2. Create your feature branch - `git checkout -b my-new-feature`
+3. Implement your changes and apply [Google Code Formatter][13]
-3. Commit your changes - `git commit -am 'Add some feature'`
+4. Commit your changes - `git commit -am 'Add some feature'`
-4. Push to the branch - `git push origin my-new-feature`
+5. Push to the branch - `git push origin my-new-feature`
-5. Create new Pull Request
+6. Create new Pull Request

 License
 -------